 - Holders of Club Premises Certificates are exempt from any local orders made for the closure of licensed premises in areas when disorder is happening or expected.

 A Club Premises Certificate will permit a club to sell and supply alcohol to its members and their guests and can also permit the supply to associate members and their guests.
-There are rules and restrictions on how an individual becomes a member of the club.
+There are rules and restrictions on how an individual becomes a member or associate member of the club.

 Qualifying clubs have to be run ‘in good faith’.
 If a Licensing Authority decides that a club is not being operated in good faith, then it can give notice that it intends to withdraw the Club Premises Certificate or bring a Review.

 How we can help with Club Premises Certificates

 You will need expert advice before applying for a Club Premises Licence.
 Some of the questions that will need to be resolved are: